tctree333/funwithmeth.com/index.md

 page_image:
   url: /assets/social.png
   type: image/png
-  alt: "Fun With Meth: My Meth Experience"
+  alt: 'Fun With Meth: My Meth Experience'
 ---

 # Fun With Meth

-*In this short story, the main character recounts their experience with meth growing up, and how they learned to love meth.
-From struggles to find where they belong to the thrill of doing hard meth, the main character inspires us to seek friendships and try new things.*
+_In this short story, the main character recounts their experience with meth growing up, and how they learned to love meth.
+From struggles to find where they belong to the thrill of doing hard meth, the main character inspires us to seek friendships and try new things._

 <hr>